-Worn by waves, recycled by the sea, our tag line for over 22 years tells you really what sea glass is a product of both nature and man.
+Worn by waves, recycled by the sea, our tag line for over 22 years tells you really what sea glass is all about.
+A product of both nature and man.
+A Reverse Gem©.
 Bottles, jars and glass carelessly discarded are tumbled by the ocean to form these colorful gems of the shore.
 These lovely collectible beach gems are vanishing due to plastics and recycling.©

-"Sea Glass is reverse gem"©.
+"Sea Glass is the reverse gem"©.
 Traditional gems (diamonds, rubies, emeralds) are made by nature and refined by man.
 Sea glass is originally made by man (bottles and jars) but refined by nature to become smooth frosty beach found gems, or simply said, "Man Made, Nature Refined"!

 Sea glass begins as bottles & glass that get tossed on the shore, broken, and then tumbled smooth by the waves and currents.
 Nature acts like a big rock tumbler recycling our pollution!

 It can take 7-20 years in a constant surf environment for sea glass to "become" sea glass.
 A quality piece of sea glass has no shiny spots, is well frosted and has smooth tactile edges.
 See Our Valuing Page for more Info on sea glass quality.

 By The Sea Jewelry has been educating consumers about sea glass for 30 years.
 This page and it's contents were even used in a book considered the Jewelry makers bible Jewelry Making Through History

 PLEASE NOTE the tag lines "Worn by waves, recycled by the sea, sea glass is a product of both nature and man." and Sea Glass is reverse gem"© as well as this entire page are protected under the Digital Millennium Copyright Act (DMCA) and use of this content are prohibited by law.